Oracle/PLSQL: SOUNDEX Function

 The syntax for the Oracle/PLSQL SOUNDEX function is:

 string1 is the string whose phonetic value will be returned.

-- The soundex return value will always begin with the first letter of string1.
+- The SOUNDEX function return value will always begin with the first letter of string1.

-- The soundex function is not case-sensitive.
-What this means is that both uppercase and lowercase characters will generate the same soundex return value.
+- The SOUNDEX function is not case-sensitive.
+What this means is that both uppercase and lowercase characters will generate the same SOUNDEX function return value.

 The SOUNDEX function can be used in the following versions of Oracle/PLSQL:

 - Oracle 12c, Oracle 11g, Oracle 10g, Oracle 9i, Oracle 8i

 Let's look at some Oracle SOUNDEX function examples and explore how to use the SOUNDEX function in Oracle/PLSQL.